inpsyde/WP-Stash/README.md

 ## Configuration

-You can configure WP Stah globally in the configuration file of your WordPress instance.
+You can configure WP Stash globally in the configuration file of your WordPress instance.
 It is possible to set a Cache Driver and configuration values for it.

 Please consult the [the StashPHP documentation](http://www.stashphp.com/Drivers.html) for information on Driver configuration